If you’d rather be strumming away at your guitar or playing a tune on your piano than thinking about your insurance needs, you’re not alone.

 Who Needs Instrument Insurance?

-If you are in a band, orchestra, or local symphony, it is definitely a good idea to get your instrument protected against loss, damage and theft.
+If you are in a band, orchestra, or local symphony, it is definitely a good idea to get your instrument protected against loss, damage, or theft.
 If you transport your instrument to symphony halls, wedding receptions, or bars and musical venues, it is important to evaluate the risks you’ll face in transit.

 As you evaluate your musical instrument insurance needs, also consider the following:

-- Your homeowners policy often carry high deductibles, while certain instrument insurance policies offer no-deductible options.
+- A homeowners policy often carries high deductibles, while certain instrument insurance policies offer no-deductible options.

-- Your homeowners policy won’t usually provide full coverage for professional instruments you use for paid performances.
+- A homeowners policy won’t usually provide full coverage for professional instruments you use for paid performances.

-- Your homeowners policy likely won’t cover your instrument if it was damaged by a flood or earthquake.
+- A homeowners policy probably won’t cover your instrument if it was damaged by a flood or an earthquake.

-Because of the possible restrictions and limitations placed on musical instruments within a homeowner’s policy, you may want to consider a separate endorsement or instrument insurance policy that better meets your needs.
+Because of the possible restrictions and limitations placed on musical instruments in a homeowners policy, you may want to consider a separate endorsement or instrument insurance policy that better meets your needs.

-Pianos range in value, but it’s not uncommon that a Bosendorfer can cost over $50,000.
+Pianos range in value, but it’s not uncommon for a Bosendorfer to cost over $50,000.
 Violas and violins, depending on their quality, can also cost thousands of dollars.
-Piano insurance, viola insurance and violin insurance are all based on each instrument’s current list price.
+Piano insurance, viola insurance, and violin insurance are all based on the instrument’s current list price.

-Determining your instrument’s value is necessary in selecting the amount of coverage you need.
+Determining your instrument’s value is necessary for selecting the amount of coverage you need.